Camera architectures

 Y. Wang, K. Huang, X. Peng, H. Li, and L. Kneip.
 Reliable frame-to-frame motion estimation for vehicle-mounted surround-view camera systems.
 In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Paris, France, May 2020 [youtube] [bilibili]

 Z. Ouyang, L. Hu, Y. Lu, Z. Wang, X. Peng, and L. Kneip.
 Online calibration of exterior orientations of a vehicle-mounted surround-view camera system.
-In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Paris, France, May 2020
+In Proceedings of the IEEE International Conference on Robotics and Automation (ICRA), Paris, France, May 2020.

-Articulated multi-perspective cameras
+Articulated or non-rigid multi-perspective cameras

 X. Peng, J. Cui, and L. Kneip.
 Articulated multi-perspective cameras and their application to truck motion estimation.
-In Proceedings of the IEEE/RSJ Conference on Intelligent Robots and Systems (IROS), Macau, China, November 2019 [youtube] [bilibili]
+In Proceedings of the IEEE/RSJ Conference on Intelligent Robots and Systems (IROS), Macau, China, November 2019. [youtube] [bilibili]

 Omni-directional cameras